gvwilson/ds4se/README.md

 Our goal is to create an introduction to data science for software engineers that uses software engineering questions and data to introduce common statistical tools and methods.
-Help is welcome:
+Help is welcome,
-please see [the contribution guidelines](CONTRIBUTING.md) if you would like to lend and hand.
-Please note that all contributors must abide by our [Code of Conduct](CONDUCT.md).
+but please note that all contributors must abide by our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Learner Persona